bdimitrovski/vivify-automation-course/README.md

 Hello there 👋

 This is a repo for advanced Cypress testing course by Vivify Ideas.
-It contains all the examples from videos + the application for testing.
+It contains all the examples + the application for testing.

 ## Instalation
 `git clone https://github.com/bdimitrovski/vivify-automation-course.git`